jennyhedley/digital-writing-2025/resources-twine.md

 ### Prerequisite

-1. Make sure you have your Twine set up with the passages already created or a list of passages.
-You will use the names of the passages when setting up your image map.
+1. Make sure you have your Twine set up with the passages already created.
+This project should be saved to an `index.html` file within a designated `image-map` folder within your main `digital-writing-project` file.
+Keep the names of the passages simple as you will use them when setting up your image map. **IMPORTANT NOTE: When you commit your changes for the first time using GitHub Desktop, make sure to set up a new repository so that you do not overwrite your previous repository.**
-2. Have an image ready for the image map.
+2. Have an image ready for the image map, and place it in an `images` folder within your `image-map` folder.
 Preferably you will resize the image in advance so that it is not too large in spatial dimensions or megabites.

 ### Creating an Image Map